Machado de Assis: Narrative style

 Critics are divided as to the nature of Machado de Assis's writing.
 Some, such as Abel Barros Baptista, classify Machado as a staunch anti-realist, and argue that his writing attacks Realism, aiming to negate the possibility of representation or the existence of a meaningful objective reality.
 Realist critics such as John Gledson are more likely to regard Machado's work as a faithful description of Brazilian reality—but one executed with daring innovative technique.
 In light of Machado's own statements, Daniel argues that Machado's novels represent a growing sophistication and daring in maintaining a dialogue between the aesthetic subjectivism of Romanticism (and its offshoots) and the aesthetic objectivism of Realism-Naturalism.
 Accordingly, Machado's earlier novels have more in common with a hybrid mid-19th-century current often referred to as "Romantic Realism."
 In addition, his later novels have more in common with another late 19th-century hybrid: literary Impressionism.
 Historians such as Sidney Chalhoub argue that Machado's prose constitutes an exposé of the social, political and economic dysfunction of late Imperial Brazil.
 Critics agree on how he used innovative techniques to reveal the contradictions of his society.
 Roberto Schwarz points out that Machado's innovations in prose narrative are used to expose the hypocrisies, contradictions, and dysfunction of 19th-century Brazil.
-Schwarz, argues that Machado inverts many narrative and intellectual conventions to reveal the pernicious ends to which they are used.
-Thus we see critics reinterpret Machado according to their own designs or their perception of how best to validate him for their own historical moment.
+Schwarz argues that Machado inverts many narrative and intellectual conventions to reveal the pernicious ends to which they are used.
+Thus critics reinterpret Machado according to their own designs or their perception of how best to validate him for their own historical moment.
 Regardless, his incisive prose shines through, able to communicate with readers from different times and places, conveying his ironic and yet tender sense of what we, as human beings, are.